John Murrell (bandit): Disputed claims

 Murrell was known as a "land-pirate", using the Mississippi River as a base for his operations.
 He used a network of 300 to 1,000, and even as many as 2,500 (as some newspaper reports claimed) fellow bandits collectively known as the Mystic Clan to pull off his escapades.
 Many of his followers were believed to be members of mixed-race groups known as the Melungeons and Redbones.
 He was also known as a bushwhacker along the Natchez Trace.

 Murrell posed as a traveling preacher.
 Twain and others wrote that he would preach to a congregation while his gang stole the horses outside, but they also said that Murrell's horse was always left behind.
 The location of his hideout and operations base has been debated.
 Possibilities were Jackson County, Tennessee; Natchez, Mississippi, at Devil's Punch Bowl; Tunica County, Mississippi; the Neutral Ground in Louisiana; and Island 37 on the Mississippi River.
 One record, a genealogical note, places him as far east as Georgia.
 Atlanta historian Franklin Garrett wrote that a lawless district in that town was named for him in the 1840s, as "Murrell's Row".
 Because Murrell came to symbolize lawlessness along the Natchez Trace in the antebellum era, his "hideouts" (whether any hideouts existed or not) were said to be located at most of the well-known areas of such lawlessness along the Trace.

 Stewart published his account of Murrell's plot in 1835.
 Just before Murrell was apprehended, he was rumored to be leading a slave revolt in New Orleans in an attempt to take over the city and become a sort of criminal potentate of Louisiana.
 Some say he began to plot his takeover of New Orleans in 1841, although he was then in the sixth year of a 10-year sentence in the prison at Nashville.
 Others say he operated as a criminal from 1835 to 1857.
 He was in prison for 10 of those years and died of tuberculosis in 1844 shortly after being released.
-(Does not agree with end date of 1857.)

 A stream in Chicot County, Arkansas, called Whiskey Chute, was named in 1855 for Murrell's raid on a whiskey-carrying steamboat that was sunk after it was pillaged.
 From Record Group 25, "Prison Records for the Main Prison at Nashville, Tennessee, 1831-1922," Murrell was born in 1806, most likely in Williamson County, Tennessee.